xerocross/we-assert-proof/README.md

 ## to do

 We should probably have different, independent handlers for the different error levels, for DEBUG, WARN, AND ERROR.
 I might do that later.

+I'm playing with some ideas related to logical proof.
+I would really like to wire automated proofs into this thing, but I have not cracked it yet.